straumandi/task-tracker/README.md

 ## Fake REST API

-Run `npm run server' to start it.
+Run `npm run server to start it.
 Navigate to `http://localhost:3000/` to check if everything worked out correctly.
 To see the json response from the db.json file, navigate to `http://localhost:3000/tasks`

 ## Code scaffolding